tejarrpaladagu/phisher/README.md

 Most malware comes from email.
 However, there is a rising trend for phishing attacks conducted on social media.
 This is because social media contains a plethora of personal information which makes it possible to launch this type of automated spear-phishing attack.

 Rather than creating a defensive tool like a phishing detector using machine learning, we have created an offensive tool.
 This is because when people are trying to break things, they look for the easiest ways to get the job done.
 The principle of easiest penetration states that a security system is as strong as its weakest link.
 So by thinking like an attacker, we can become better defenders.

-Furthermore, we wanted to show how easy it is to scale our attack by using libraries like PySpark.
-This because for each user we only need a limited amount of tweets to generate believable tweets.
-However the challenge comes from having to deal with millions of users, since most users won't fall for the phishing attack.
-However, we can easily parallelize the training of our model by creating one worker per user.

 ## Related Repository
 These are other repository used in the project